jordanfin/Catch-Dicks/README.md

 # PongGame
-A simple pong game
+A simple pong game using java and LibGdx library.

-This pong game uses libGdx and java